 Vermilion, 3901 N. Broadway

 Zoning change accepted 3/7/16.
-Developer is requesting a zoning change from B3-2 to B3-5 with a planned development ordinance for an eight-story mixed-use building with 100 apartments, 2,200 square feet of retail space and 65 interior parking spaces.
+Developer is requesting a zoning change from B3-2 to B3-5 with a planned development ordinance for a nine-story mixed-use building with 100 apartments, 2,200 square feet of retail space and 65 interior parking spaces.
 East Lake View Neighbors met with the developer, Vermilion Development, on February 2, 2016 to review this proposal and agreed to support this project.
 For more information on this project please review the following documents: ELVN 3901 Broadway Vermilion, 3901 Broadway and 730 Sheridan Residential Floor Plans, 3901 Broadway and 730 Sheridan First Floor and Parking Plans, 3901 Broadway and 730 Sheridan Building Height, 3901 Broadway and 730 Sheridan Rendering Zoning and Building Data, 46th Ward Developer Application 3901 Broadway Vermilion 2-2-16

 Sarah’s Circle, 4830-4834 N. Sheridan